 In this deliverable we report on the experience supporting the data flow from different Ecological Observatories into EGI e-infrastructure, and then on the tools that can be used to integrate and process those data, and in particular on the deployment and use of R.

-Two different ecological observatories are already providing data into EGI FedCloud resources via LW-EGI-CC:
+Two different ecological observatories are already providing data into the EGI Federated Cloud resources via LW-EGI-CC:

--Flanders Marine Institute (VLIZ) has installed a number of biosensors on board of the Research Vessel Simon Stevin, as part of the Flanders Marine LifeWatch Observatory, providing a data flow that will reach about 50Tb of data per year, mainly video and images, collected by the vessel in quasi real time and requiring a substantial computational power, to incorporate a framework based in R for the final researcher.
+Flanders Marine Institute (VLIZ) has installed a number of biosensors on board of the Research Vessel Simon Stevin, as part of the Flanders Marine LifeWatch Observatory, providing a data flow that will reach about 50Tb of data per year, mainly video and images, collected by the vessel in quasi real time and requiring a substantial computational power, to incorporate a framework based in R for the final researcher.

--IFCA and a Spanish SME (Ecohydros SL) have been operating for the last five years an advanced monitoring platform in a water reservoir to detect cyano-algae blooms, that is providing a continuous data flow and requires also the integration of external data into EGI FedCloud, used by the SME researchers to contrast the modelling tools.
+IFCA and a Spanish SME (Ecohydros SL) have been operating for the last five years an advanced monitoring platform in a water reservoir to detect cyano-algae blooms, that is providing a continuous data flow and requires also the integration of external data into EGI FedCloud, used by the SME researchers to contrast the modelling tools.
 R is used systematically to provide to the online monitoring with the computation of relevant quantities like the vertical temperature profile parameters evolution (epilimnion/hypoliminion parameters among many others).

 A detailed analysis of the possibilities to implement and deploy services oriented to support the use of R is also presented, starting from the previous experience in the Grid framework (processing data from the LTER Observatory of Sierra Nevada in Spain), describing the implementation in HPC systems, in clusters in other LifeWatch centers (HCMR, VLIZ, IFCA), and also starting the discussion on how to compare the performance in order to improve it combining the experience and different approaches of the different teams in the LW-EGI-CC.

-As a demo-oriented deliverable, references to access these services are provided, and also a brief report based on the users' experience that includes some proposals for evolution and improvement.
+As a demonstrator-oriented deliverable, references to access these services are provided, and also a brief report based on the users' experience that includes some proposals for evolution and improvement.

 Also a proposal for the architecture to implement R as a service in the EGI FedCloud infrastructure is formally presented.